|

 his tomb.
 Perhaps this legend began as an alibi for Franciss breach

-of Church law: he spoke about Christs love in public places, to
+of Church law.
+His religion overflowed in public places, to anyone who

-anyone who would listen, and the Church forbade preaching by laymen, i.e.
+would listen, and the Church forbade preaching by laymen, i.e. by those

 Philosophers